cern-it-efp/EOSC-Testsuite/docs/clouds/exoscale.rst

    * - Name
      - Explanation / Values
-   * - keyPair
+   * - pathToPubKey
-     - Name of the key to be used.
-Has to be created or imported beforehand. (required)
+     - Path to your public key, which is injected into the VMs. (required)
    * - zone
      - The zone in which to create the compute instances. (required)
    * - template